brightsg/Dubrovnik/Readme.md

 Building It
 ===========

-The framework should build out of the box.
+The framework requires `/Library/Frameworks/Mono64.framework` to be present before it will build.
+If a 32 bit build is required then change the Mono linked framework to `/Library/Frameworks/Mono.framework`.

-There are are a number of dependencies that ship pre-built in order to support an out of the box build.
+There are are a number of dependencies that ship pre-built in order to support easier building.
 These are:

 1. The Judy library binary.
 2. The managed Dubrovnik.FrameworkHelper.dll.
 3. The managed Dubrovnik.UnitTests.exe.

-Judy can be rebuilt on demand using the supplied Xcode project.
+Judy 32/64 can be rebuilt on demand using the supplied Xcode projects and shell scripts.
 VS solution files are provided for the managed projects.

 Testing it
 ==========